Public Works Director:

 Q: How is single stream recycling processed?

-A: Our materials are taken to a recycling facility where they are sorted by different state of the art recycling machines and sold to various industries to be made into new products.
+A: Our materials are taken to a recycling facility where they are sorted by state of the art recycling equipment and sold to various industries to be made into new products.

 To keep the recycling process strong it is important to purchase products that are made from recycled materials.
 The Media Borough office uses recycled office paper and purchases other recycled office products whenever possible.

 A: Approximately 70% of Borough residents recycle.
 This is an excellent rate of recycling.
 In 2014 this amounted to 672 tons, not including recycled yard waste.
 Reported commercial recycling in 2014 was 1,147 tons.
 Residential and commercial recycling have both risen over the last 10 years, with residential seeing a 76% increase in that time.
 Commercial has only seen a 27% increase, but with the Borough's updated 2014 Recycling Ordinance and enforcement policy we expect to see a greater increase in the next few years.

 is important that we continue to increase our recycling.
 Studies have shown that most households and businesses could double the recycling they now put out for collection.
 Recycling improves our overall environment and offers many other benefits.